 The Medicare program provides fantastic coverage options for Medicare beneficiaries.
 However, many are surprised when they discover that it doesn’t cover everything.
 Below we’ll review five items or services that Medicare doesn’t cover.
-As we go through, we’ll explain ways that you can secure coverage for items and services not included by Medicare.
+As we go through, we’ll explain how you can secure coverage for items and services not included by Medicare.

 5 Services Not Covered By Medicare